dsgallups/bevy_gltf_animation/README.md

 fn setup(mut commands: Commands, asset_server: Res<AssetServer>) {
-    // spawns a SceneRoot, and GltfAnimations on this component commands.spawn(GltfSceneRoot::new(asset_server.load("human.glb")));
+    // spawns a SceneRoot and GltfAnimations on this component commands.spawn(GltfSceneRoot::new(asset_server.load("human.glb")));
 }
 // once gltf animations have been added, play animation 2.